FlyZulu/PlaneTrax/readme.md

 Optionally, log entries are written to the ops_log table in the database for all aircraft within a defined area.
 This is used for debugging purposes.

 Determining the latitude / longitude limits for each runway for the airport is a key requirement for the logging to function accurately.

-Please see the attached file “???” for information on how to develop these coordinates.
+See the included file "install.docx" for installation instructions.

 Installation Note: These instructions were compiled as the first installation was made and have not been tested.
 Inconsistencies will likely be found in those using them.
 Please E-Mail info@planetrax.com with any corrections.